section-engineering-education/engineering-education/content/articles/how-to-build-graphql-apis-with-expressjs-and-typescript/index.md

 The `rootValue` object in our `graphQLHttp` in the `server.js` file expects a single object containing all resolvers for our schema.

-Currently, we have them in two different files, `query` and `mutation`, so we need to spread (combine) them into a single object as shown above.
+Currently, we have them in two different files, `query` and `mutation`, so we need to spread (combine) them into a single object, as shown above.

 Now, we have everything required to run our application.